-Bramsen began editing in 1996 while experimenting with his own art house documentaries and dramatic short films.
-His pictures have been shown on national Danish TV (DR2) and at New York City film festivals and art venues, including The Brooklyn International Film Festival (The Brooklyn Museum), Anthology Film Archives, Galapagos Art Space, DUMBO Arts Center and Scandinavia House.
+Anders Bramsen (1974) is a Danish filmmaker and editor.
+Bramsen began working with moving imagery in 1996 while experimenting with his own art house documentaries and dramatic short films.
+His pictures have been shown on national Danish TV (DR2) and at New York City film festivals and art venues, including The Brooklyn International Film Festival, The Brooklyn Museum, Anthology Film Archives, DUMBO Arts Center and Scandinavia House.

 Bramsen divides his time between Los Angeles, New York and Copenhagen.